Menu

 This page is designed to assist fathers in Massachusetts with navigating the legal process involving child custody and visitation in order to achieve success in their case.
 The family court can be a scary place for dads across the Commonwealth of Massachusetts, but with some simple mantras to keep in mind you will feel much more comfortable in the courtroom.
 The guide teaches you those simple mantras to keep in mind while in court and preparing for court.
 Often, months of planning should be initiated before a case is filed.

 In Massachusetts, the rights of fathers depend significantly whether you are married and have a child born in the marriage or whether you have a child out of wedlock.
 We discuss the rights of fathers that are married and unmarried, as well as provide tips for all dads for every parenting case.
+Keep in mind that this page is informational only – you can and should consult with an attorney.

-Tips for all fathers in Massachusetts
+Tips for all Fathers in Massachusetts

 There are some general “rules” or thoughts that should be implemented by all dads that are splitting with their child’s mother.